Instant Pot Cooking

 The Ultimate Guide

 This is a complete guide to Instant Pot cooking.
 If your Instant Pot has been sitting in its box since the holidays, nows your chance to arm yourself with everything you need to know at a glance.
-This guide will help you choose the best Instant Pot to buy, how to cook with your Instant Pot, and easy pressure cooking recipes (for everything from Instant Pot pot roast to Instant Pot cheesecake!)
+This guide will help you choose the best Instant Pot to buy and how to cook with your Instant Pot.

 What Is an Instant Pot?